Warners Bay High School

 Technological and Applied Studies

-The Technological and Applied Studies (TAS) Faculty at Warners Bay High School are a team of multi skilled teachers offering a diverse range of technology subjects.
-The TAS Faculty are qualified in a range of areas offering students lifelong learning and career skills.
+The Technological and Applied Studies (TAS) Faculty at Warners Bay High School is a team of multi skilled teachers offering a diverse range of technology subjects.
+TAS teachers are qualified and highly experienced in a range of related areas, offering students lifelong learning and career skills.

-Technology and the understanding of the design process, enable students to learn how to manage, interpret, shape and alter their environment to improve their quality of life at home, school, in workplaces and in their community.
+Technology, and understanding the design process, enable students to learn how to manage, interpret, shape and alter their environment to improve their quality of life at home, school, in workplaces and in their community.

-TAS subjects enable students to become 21st Century Learners through Critical Thinking, Communication, Collaboration and Creativity.
-The TAS subject's WBHS offers allow students to use technology tools and to collaborate to design innovative projects
+TAS subjects enable students to become future-focused learners through developing skills such as critical thinking, communication, collaboration and creativity.
+TAS subjects allow students to use technology tools and to collaborate to design innovative projects

 Goals

-• To offer practical challenges in IT timber, metals, engineering, food technology, design and technology, digital technology, software design and development and textiles and design.
+• Offer practical challenges in IT timber, metals, engineering, STEM, food technology, design and technology, computing technology and textiles and design.

 • Create a positive and productive learning environment where students are deeply engaged and challenged.

-• Develop in students the understanding of the design process and how to use it in everyday life.
+• Develop students' understanding of the design process and how to use it in everyday life.

 Student Achievement